-Sad story about the guy who was a beatle for 2 weeks - The Jimmie Nicol story
+The Entire story about the Beatles' substitute drummer - The Jimmie Nicol story

 The Beatles caused intense fan hysteria around the world during the 1960s.
 "Beatlemania" was a cultural phenomenon that brought massive popularity as well as financial success to the members of the band.
 At the time, millions of fans were dying to see the Beatles performing live, and the band was often overwhelmed with tour demands.
 The entire production machinery behind them was trying hard to keep it all going